LostInBrittany/ionic-angular-beers/step-02/README.md

-#  Ionic Angular Beers tutorial - Step 02
+#  Ionic Angular Beers tutorial - Step 02 - Simple beer list

 In this step we will take the basic beer list from Angular Beers tutorial and we will put it in the ionic application.